 Building a Culture of Creativity

 As an entrepreneur, a high-level executive, or a team leader in a company, your focus should be on building a culture of creativity - both inside the company and out.
-Bullies in the office place can hamper creativity, demoralize staff, and lower productivity.
+Bullies in the office place can hamper creativity, demoralize staff, increase turnover and lower productivity.
 Address your costly hiring failures quickly!

 Robert Sutton, a Stanford Professor and an authority on consistent, certifiable a**holes in the workplace, said in an interview that "there's no danger that companies are going to stop hiring assholes."
 However, implementing these preemptive, basic principles for developing a culture of creativity will ensure that there is no place for bullies in your company-- no matter how big or small.
 Setting your team up for success starts at the top of the company and works its way down through the organization.
+According to the New York Times,

 Are You Interviewing Potential Employees?